Easy Holiday Marketing Ideas for Small Businesses that make a difference

 Create Stocking Stuffers

-Stocking stuffers are thoughtful or funny gifts that can be stuffed inside Christmas stockings.
+Stocking stuffers or funny gifts are thoughtful Holiday Marketing Ideas that can be stuffed inside Christmas stockings.
 We encourage you to spend some time now, finding little gifts or objects that would make great stocking stuffers.
 There are many inexpensive solutions available for your customers to proudly give to family and friends.
 Don’t be afraid to add your logo.
 Some stocking stuffer ideas include:

 Cute socks with unique designs